 Additional measurements in the 960 MHz to 40 GHz range were performed to determine the nature of all unintentional emissions in this span.
-Conducted antenna port measurement and terminated antenna port measurement were done in the 960 MHz to 8 GHz range to show that all noise peaks have the same frequency and polarization and are determined to be emission from the digital circuit and are not intended to be radiated from the antenna.
+Conducted antenna port measurement and terminated antenna port measurement were done in the 960 MHz to 18 GHz range show that all noise peaks have the same frequency and polarization and are determined to be emission from the digital circuit and are not radiated from the antenna.

 Per 47 CFR, Part 15, Subpart F, §15.505(a) (§15.109) all emissions from the digital devices not directly associated with the operation of the transmitter meets the Class B limits of §15.109